InfOmics/TEDAR/README.md

 ## Usage

 Docker is required.
+The user has also to ensure that Docker is currently installed and there are no too strict limits on the number of CPUs and amount of memory that Docker can use (https://docs.docker.com/config/containers/resource_constraints/ for further details).
 Download and extract the repository, then move to `DockerContainer/TEDAR/` and run from terminal:
 ```
 docker-compose up